nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 # Mass exit scenario
 During a mass exit scenario, users can efficiently withdraw their assets from Nume to Polygon zkEVM.
 Users can submit a withdrawal request directly to the Polygon zkEVM Nume contract, which verifies the proof and processes the withdrawal.
 If the proof is invalid, the withdrawal request is rejected.

+?> **Deposit and withdrawal is limited to 6 per day to prevent bad actors from overwhelming our system, but there's no limit on the amounts to withdraw or deposit.**